-Students combine skills to create complex interactive works which encourage social collaboration of its users.
+Students combine skills to create complex interactive works that encourage social collaboration of their users.
 Prerequisite: MFJS 3211 or DMST 3211 or DMST 3212 or DMST 3213 or permission of instructor.
 MFJS, SCOM, MDST, COMN, MCOM, JOUR, IIC, and DMST majors only.
 Can be repeated once.

 MFJS 3310 Advanced Newswriting & Reporting (4 qtr. hrs.)